So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Mint copies of Derek Jeter's SP rookie card have sold for over six figures.

-Basketball is the one sport from the 1980s where you are more likely to strike gold.
+Basketball is the one sport from the 1980s where you are likelier to strike gold.

 Michael Jordan's Fleer and Star rookie cards have sold for over six figures.